 5 Facts about WrestleMania X-SEVEN

 1. For the second time in three years, Stone Cold defeated The Rock in the main event to win his third WWE Championship at the event.
 He is one of only three men to win the WWE title three times at the event with Hulk Hogan and John Cena being the others.
 In a shocking end to the match, Stone Cold joined forces Mr McMahon and in doing so turned heel.
 Austin wanted the heel turn as he felt his babyface run had gone stale, but he reconsidered the move during the main event.
-Austin felt he rediscovered his mojo during the match and considered nixing the heel turn and hit McMahon with a stunner.
+Austin felt he rediscovered his mojo during the match and considered nixing the heel turn to hit McMahon with a stunner.

 2. WrestleMania X-SEVEN took place just days after the ‘Monday Night Wars’ came to an end when Vince Mc Mahon bought WCW.
-However to further the ongoing fued between Vince and his son, Shane McMahon turned up on Nitro announcing he was the new owner of WCW, which led to the infamous Invasion angle.
+However, to further the ongoing feud between Vince and his son, Shane McMahon turned up on Nitro announcing he was the new owner of WCW, which led to the infamous Invasion angle.
 At WrestleMania, Shane went 2-0 at the showcase of immortals as Vince made his WrestleMania in-ring debut.
 Mick Foley was once pitched to face Vince, but Foley wanted his retirement to stick and instead served as special guest referee in the match.